romelllo/fxc-intelligence-test-task/README.md

 3, 2, -200
 4, 1, 600
 ```

 ## Constraints and conditions

 - Only one instance of application is ruining at the same time
 - No other applications are using specified external services

-# Running this application stack

-Install `docker-compose` and run with `docker-compose up --build`